-Kali Nicole Gross is Professor of African American Studies at Wesleyan University.
-Her research concentrates on black women’s experiences in the United States criminal justice system between the late nineteenth and early twentieth centuries.
+Kali Nicole Gross's research concentrates on black women’s experiences in the United States criminal justice system between the late nineteenth and early twentieth centuries.

 She is author of the award-winning book, Colored Amazons: Crime, Violence and Black Women in the City of Brotherly Love, 1880-1910, and the newly released, Hannah Mary Tabbs and the Disembodied Torso: A Tale of Race, Sex, and Violence in America, winner of the 2017 Hurston/Wright Legacy Award for Nonfiction.
 Dr. Gross's writing frequently explores how historical legacies of race, gender, and justice shape mass incarceration today.
 Her short essays and opinion pieces have been featured in BBC News, The Washington Post, The Huffington Post, The Root, Warscapes, Ebony, Truthout, New Black Man (In Exile), The American Prospect, and Jet.